jbpcasoy/buksu_idm_dms/README.md

 - Do not delete 'uploads' folder, uploaded ims are redirected to this folder

+## Coding Practices

+- all url routes must point to 'index.js', this ensures that we can always extend the urls without changing other files.

 ## Color Palette:

 ![#152033](https://placehold.co/15x15/152033/152033.png) `#152033 (Dark Blue)`<br/>